exam-image

 AISSEE 2026 Cutoff

 The AISSEE 2026 cutoff is the minimum score required to qualify for admission to Sainik Schools.
-Admission depends on merit, category-wise cutoff marks, and state-wise reservation rules.
-Out of the total seats, 67% are reserved for students from the home state or UT, while 33% are open to students from other states/UTs.
-Additional reservations apply for SC, ST, OBC-NCL, and Defence categories.
-Below is an example of previous year cutoffs to help understand the expected range for AISSEE 2026.
+Admission is based on merit, category-wise cutoff marks, and state-wise reservation rules.
+Out of the total seats, 67% are reserved for candidates from the home state or Union Territory, while 33% seats are open to students from other states or UTs.

 School